 Implementation Date: July 1, 2020

+Proposed revisions based on regulatory changes.
+Slated for adoption October 2021.

 This document is concerned with ensuring the quality and improvement of colleges of podiatric medicine.
 A college or school is the academic unit that functions within an educational institution as an autonomous professional educational enterprise with dedicated resources that are within its control.
 As such, this academic unit is provided the commitment of the institution in terms of recognition as an autonomous discipline within the health professions.
 A college also may be a free-standing institution.